Wisconsin CDL Disqualifications

-If any of the listed offenses (except Open Container offenses) are committed while operating a commercial motor vehicle or were committed by a holder of a commercial drivers license (CDL) after September 30, 2005, the following sanctions are applicable:
+If any of these listed offenses (except Open Container offenses) are committed while operating a commercial motor vehicle or were committed by a holder of a commercial drivers license (CDL) after September 30, 2005, the following sanctions are applicable.

 - For first offenders, a 1-year CDL disqualification (a 3-year CDL disqualification if transporting hazardous materials).

 - For 2nd and subsequent offenders (with first offense after July 1, 1987), a lifetime CDL disqualification.

 A CDL Holder may choose to fight the case since the penalties are much greater for an OWI in the state of Wisconsin.
 When fighting a DUI it is crucial to have a Milwaukee defense lawyer look over your case to make sure you get the best defense and outcome.

 A Lawyer Can Build a Strong Defense for You By: